 is a talented and experienced singer living in Ottawa, Ontario, with a broad range of performance experiences.

 The general information about Maura’s work remains true but the activities have had to be modified for the pandemic.
-There has been some outdoor singing over the summer and there are zoom sessions organized by local folks and folks in various other communities, which is an unexpected bonus.
-See below for updated information on specific events.

-Meanwhile, keep singing in nature and at home.
 The shows and classes and groups will all resume when it is safe to do so.

 Although she has explored many styles, she is essentially a tradition bearer, and her focus is traditional folk songs, mainly in English, some in French.
 Most of them were collected in Canada, with some from the British Isles and the U.S.A.
 She often sings unaccompanied but also collaborates with other musicians.
 Maura is passionate about traditional folk music, and enjoys bringing back into oral tradition songs that were once widely sung in Canada but have since been forgotten.
 She delves into folklorists’ collections, learning from the page and also from field recordings whenever possible.
 She believes the songs work best when sung in the traditional manner.
 These songs tell stories, and we hear the stories better when the presentation is simple.